ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 entries, a binary ladder targeting the label's greatest version is provided.

-As in {{fixed-version-searches}}, users verify that the log entry timestamps and the binary ladders from each log entry each represent a monotonically-increasing series.
+As in {{fixed-version-searches}}, users verify that the log entry timestamps and the binary ladders from each log entry each represent a monotonically increasing series.
 Users additionally verify that the binary ladder from the rightmost log entry terminates in a way that is consistent with the target version being the greatest that exists.
 If this verification is successful, users move on to